Nice aleph_1 generated non-P-points, I: Introduction

 \section{Introduction}

-A $P$-point is an important notion in general topology and set theory of the reals.
-Recall that {\em a $P$-point\/} is a non-principal ultrafilter on $\bbN$ for which any countable subset has a lower bound modulo finite in the ultrafilter.
-We refer the reader to the survey article by Blass \cite{Bls10} concerning these and other special ultrafilters on $\bbN$ and history of them.
+One of the important notions in general topology and set theory of the reals is that of a $P$-point.
+Recall that {\em a $P$-point\/} is a non-principal ultrafilter $D$ on $\bbN$ with the property that for any countable family $\cA\subseteq D$ there is a $B\in D$ almost (modulo finite) included in all $A\in \cA$ (see Definition~\ref{z9}).
+Concerning these and other special ultrafilters on $\bbN$, their history and basic applications we refer the reader to the survey article by Blass \cite{Sh:10}.

-We have some knowledge on preservation of $P$-points by specific forcing and by say a CS iterated forcing, this is important in many applications; preservation of an ultrafilter means that the ultrafilter in the ground model $\bold V$ generates an ultrafilter in the generic extension $\bold V[G]$ (see \cite[Chapter VI]{Sh:f}).
-Of course, a forcing notion $\bbQ$ preserving $P$-points (i.e., all $D \in \bold P_1$, see Definition \ref{z9} below) preserves every ultrafilter in the closure $\bold P_2$ of $\bold P_1$ under sums.
+In many applications it is important to preserve $P$-points by specific forcing notions and by a forcing iterated with countable supports.
+Recall that {\em preservation of an ultrafilter\/} means that the ultrafilter from the ground model $\mathbf V$ generates an ultrafilter in the generic extension $\mathbf V[G]$ (see \cite[Chapter VI]{Sh:f}).
+We have a very good understanding of these questions and many relevant results have been presented in the literature.
+From our point of view the $P$-points are tractable for independence results because of the following fact:

-From our point of view the $P$-points are tractable for independence results because: \begin{enumerate} \item[$\boxplus_1$] \begin{enumerate} \item[(A)] there are quite many forcing notions preserving $P$-points, \item[(B)] a forcing notion $\bbQ$ which preserves ``$D$ is an ultrafilter'' preserves its being a $P$-point (well, when $\bbQ$ is proper or even less), \item[(C)] the preservation of $P$-points is preserved in limit for CS-iterations